paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-059-separation.md

   (A) separation pay equal to 15 percent of the product of (i) the member’s years of active service, and (ii) 12 times the monthly basic pay to which the member is entitled at the time of his discharge or release from active duty; and

-  (B) the same benefits and services as are provided under chapter 58 of this title, sections 474 and 476 of title 37, and section 503(c) of the National Defense Authorization Act for Fiscal Year 1991 (104 Stat.
+  (B) the same benefits and services as are provided under chapter 58 of this title, sections 474 and 476 11 See References in Text note below. of title 37, and section 503(c) 1 of the National Defense Authorization Act for Fiscal Year 1991 (104 Stat.
 1558; [37 U.S.C.
 476](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section476&num=0&edition=prelim) note) for members of the armed forces who are involuntarily separated within the meaning of [section 1141 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1141).

 **(c) Eligibility.—** Subject to subsections (d) and (e), a member of an armed force is eligible for voluntary separation under a program established for that armed force pursuant to this section if the member—